andewx/resume/README.md

 ### Phone: +8210-7412-3038
 ### Email: brian.michael.anderson@gmail.com

-Enthusiastic beginner engineer eager to contribute to team success through hard work, attention to detail and excellent organizational skills.
-Looking for an opportunity to make entry into the career field and learn from others.
+Capable engineer eager to improve software with attention to detail, performance/architectural knowledge, and excellent organizational skills.
 Clear understanding of Software Development Lifecycle and continuous improvement processes.
-Knowledgeable across a broad range of languages, with a preference to more system oriented implementations, willing to fully learn and grow in whatever environment is given.
+Knowledgeable across a broad range of languages, with a preference for more system oriented implementations/ backend architecture, willing to fully learn and grow in whatever environment is given.

 ## SKILLS